yuhexiong/deploy-doris-and-backup-guide/README.md

 ## Run

 ### Script
-- one frontend, one backend and one broker in one vm (refer to [doris-in-one.md](./doris-in-one/doris-in-one.md))
+- one frontend, one backend and one broker in one vm (refer to [doris-in-one-script.md](./doris-in-one/doris-in-one-script.md))

 ## Docker

 ### Build Image
 - build doris image fe/be/broker (refer to [doris-build-image.md](./build/doris-build-image.md))

 ### Docker Compose
+- one frontend, one backend and one broker in one vm (refer to [doris-in-one-docker.md](./doris-in-one/doris-in-one-docker.md))